 Praia de Chaves is one of the most popular places for kitesurfing in Boa Vista.
 This beach is about 5 km long and is also very coveted for long beach walks.
 There are some resorts close to Rabil.
-They figure among the top hotels in Cape Verde.
-The rest is still unspoiled.
+They figure among the top hotels in Cape Verde!
+The rest is still unspoiled!

-Praia de Atalanta with Shipwreck
+Praia de Atalanta with its shipwreck

 Praia de Cabral / Praia de Cruz

-Praia de Cabral, also known as Praia de Cruz is the beach of the capital Sal Rei.
+Praia de Cabral, also known as “Praia de Cruz”, is the beach of the capital, Sal Rei.
 It’s tiny in comparison with the other beaches of Boa Vista.

 3. Best Beaches in Cape Verde: Maio

-Being one of the least visited islands of Cape Verde, you’ll mostly share the vast beaches only with the local community… which is the most warm-hearted ever!
+Being one of the least visited islands of Cape Verde, you’ll mostly share the vast beaches only with the local community which is the most warm-hearted ever!

-Bitche Rocha is the main beach of Vila do Maio (also known as Porto Ingles).
-It’s here where the colorful fisherman’s ships arrive.
-It’s clean and safe to swim here.
-It’s also a fabulous place for people watching.
+Bitche Rocha is the main beach of Vila do Maio (also known as “Porto Ingles“).
+It’s here where the colorful fishermen’s ships arrive.
+It’s clean, safe to swim, and also a fabulous place for people watching!

-From Bitche Rocha beach in Vila do Maio, you’ll spot the pier which will eventually become a big harbour…one day!
+From Bitche Rocha, Vila do Maio, you’ll spot the pier which will eventually become a big harbor one day!

 Behind the pier, you’ll have the most beautiful beach in Cape Verde I have ever seen!
-It’s huge, vast and empty!
+It’s huge, vast, and completely empty!
 However, please don’t swim here!
-The tides can be dangerous and the winds a bit strong.
-I consider the beach behind the pier of Maio one of my “happy places” on this planet.
+The tides can be dangerous and the winds quite strong!
+I consider the beach behind the pier of Maio one of my “happy places” on this planet!

-Also known as Praia Gonçalo, the beach is located close to Pedro Vaz and Pilao Cao.
-There are no food stalls here, so make sure to bring water and a snack.
-And some sunscreen of course!
+Also known as “Praia Gonçalo“, the beach is located close to Pedro Vaz and Pilao Cao.
+There are no food stalls here, so make sure to bring water, some snacks, and sunscreen of course!